rayspring2/rayspring2.github.io/README.md

 # Minimalist Hugo Template for Academic Websites

+This repository
 This repository contains a [Hugo](https://github.com/gohugoio/hugo) template to create a personal academic website.
-The template uses the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod), but it modifies it in various ways to be more adapted to academic websites and more minimalist.
+The template uses [rosavandenende's template](https://github.com/rosavandenende/rosavandenende.github.io), but it modifies it in various ways to be more different puposes.
 The website is hosted on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

-## Documentation

-The template is documented at https://pascalmichaillat.org/d5/.

 ## Illustration

-The website produced by the template can be viewed at https://pascalmichaillat.org/hugo-website/.
+The website produced by the template can be viewed at https://github.com/Rayhaneh-Einollahi/Rayhaneh-Einollahi.github.io.

+## What's Added
+A grid page for several posts for several columns of posts.
+A Linked in like Experience page.

-## Features
+## Other Features

-+ Webpages are organized in three categories, which are available from any page through the menu and from the homepage through buttons: papers, courses, and data.
-+ A list of tags (keywords) used in papers and courses is automatically generated so visitors can easily see the topics covered in research and teaching.
+* The website is structured around **three main categories**: papers, courses, and data, accessible via the menu or homepage.
+* **Tags (keywords)** are auto-generated to highlight covered research and teaching topics.
-+ An archive page is automatically generated so visitors can easily see the most recent material added to the website.
+* An **archive page** is auto-generated to showcase the most recent additions.
-+ The template provides social icons specific to academia: office hours, Zoom, Substack, and Google Scholar.
+* The template includes **academic-specific social icons** (e.g., office hours, Zoom, Substack, Google Scholar).
-+ The metadata for webpages, which appear below the webpage title, are tailored to the academic context.
-+ Color scheme, font, spacing, buttons, and general appearance have been streamlined and made as minimalist as possible.
-+ The template provides new archetypes for paper pages, course pages, and a search page.
+* **Metadata** beneath titles is tailored for academic use.
+* The **design** (colors, fonts, spacing, buttons) is minimalist and streamlined.
+* New **page archetypes** are available for papers, courses, and search.

 ## Installation